roiefink/env-shield/README.md

 - Supports various data types, including strings, numbers, JSON, ports, URLs, and emails.
 - Easily integrate into your project and enhance its reliability.

-**Custom Validators**:
+## Custom Validators

-Env Shield is designed to be extensible, allowing you to define your own custom validators for environment variables.
+EnvShield is designed to be extensible, allowing you to define your own custom validators for environment variables.
 If you have specific validation requirements that go beyond the built-in validators, you can easily create your own validator functions.

 To create a custom validator, simply define a function with the following signature: